839th Air Division: History

 The 839th Air Division was first activated at Sewart Air Force Base, Tennessee in October 1957.
 The division was assigned the 314th Troop Carrier Wing and the newly activated 513th Troop Carrier Wing.
 The division's 839th Air Base Group served as the host organization for Sewart, providing support for all active duty Air Force units stationed there.
 Subordinate troop carrier units performed joint airborne training with Army forces, developed assault airlift operations, and participated in aerial demonstrations, tactical exercises, maneuvers, and joint operations.

 The 513d Wing flew Fairchild C-123 Providers, while the 314th was re-equipping with Lockheed C-130 Hercules aircraft.
 In November 1958, the 513d Wing was inactivated, but two squadrons of Providers were not inactivated with the group, but were instead reassigned to the 314th Wing.
 During 1958 the 839th's components airlifted forces deploying during the Lebanon crisis and Second Taiwan Strait Crisis.

 Six weeks after the inactivation of the 513th Wing, the 463d Troop Carrier Wing moved to Sewart from Ardmore Air Force Base, Oklahoma.
-The 463d was the first Air Force unit to fly the C-130, and once in place Sewart became the primary base for training on the Hercules.
+The 463d was the first Air Force unit to fly the C-130, and once it was in place, Sewart became the primary base for training on the Hercules.

 The 839th supported forces deployed during the construction of the Berlin Wall in 1961, the Cuban Missile Crisis in October through November 1962 and the Dominican Civil War from April 1965 to September 1966.

 Although the 463d Wing moved from Sewart to Langley Air Force Base, Virginia in July 1963, the C-130 training mission remained behind.
 What had begun modestly as an adjunct to the 463d, the 4442d School Squadron, expanded to a group and ultimately, in 1965, to a dedicated training wing, the 4442d Combat Crew Training Wing.
 The 4442d conducted C-130 training for all Air Force commands flying the Hercules.
 Because by 1968 all early model C-130A aircraft were being operated by the Air Force Reserve or the Air National Guard, training on that model was transferred to the 446th Tactical Airlift Wing, a reserve unit at Ellington Air Force Base, Texas.
 The 4442d continued its training mission at Sewart until February 1970, when the wing was reassigned to Twelfth Air Force.
 One month later, the wing and C-130 crew training moved to Little Rock Air Force Base.